- Why is business process documentation important?

 - Process Flowcharts: sequential and visual representations of the process flows.

-- Process Maps: synonymous with flowcharts, but they’re more detailed.
+- Visual Process Maps: synonymous with flowcharts, but they’re more detailed.

 - Organizational Charts: show the different roles and responsibilities in a team.

-- Onboarding Documents: help new hires get familiar with the company processes.
+- Onboarding Documents: help new hires navigate the employee onboarding process.

 - Reference Guides: training manuals to help employees understand their work.

 - White Papers: company documents detailing the features of products and services.

 - Video Tutorials: Educate employees about the essential practices and standards.

 - Documentation Templates: Standardize the process of documenting and reporting.